khaors/geocompr/main.md

 ## Introduction

 Spatial operations are a vital part of geocomputation.
-This chapter shows how spatial objects can be modified in a multitude of ways based on their location and shape.
+This chapter shows how spatial datasets can be modified in a multitude of ways based on the the location and shape of the features they contain (for vector data) and the relative locations and values of pixes (for raster data).

 The content clearly builds on the previous chapter because many spatial operations have a non-spatial (attribute) equivalent.
-Spatial operations on *vector* objects include spatial subsetting (covered in section \@ref(spatial-subsetting)), joining and aggregation (section \@ref(spatial-joining)).
+Spatial operations on *vector* objects include spatial subsetting (covered in section \@ref(spatial-subsetting)), joining and non-overlapping joins (covered in \@ref(spatial-joining) and \@ref(non-overlapping-joins)) and aggregation (section \@ref(spatial-data-aggregation)).
 These topics may sound daunting, but they have already been covered, in section \@ref(vector-attribute-manipulation).
 Spatial operations on *rasters* include merging and subsetting, covered in section \@ref(spatial-operations-on-raster-data).

 The chapter also introduces new concepts that are unique to spatial data.
 A variety of *topological relations* can be used to subset/join vector geometries, a topic that is explored in section \@ref(topological-relations).
-New geometry data can be created by modifying existing spatial objects, using operations such as 'buffer' and 'clip', described in section \@ref(clipping).
 Spatial operations on raster datasets involve *map algebra* (covered in sections \@ref(map-algebra) to \@ref(global-operations-and-distances)) and combining and aligning them (covered in sections \@ref(merging-rasters) and \@ref(aligning-rasters)).

 Another unique aspect of spatial objects is distance.